 After successful completion of the above curriculum, the student is eligible to take the certification examination to become a certified Surgical Technologist through the Association of Surgical Technologists.

 The Tarrant County College Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, FL 33756.
 Phone 727-210-2350.

 TEACHER ASSISTANT

-Certificate of Completion Program EDUC.T001.UG • Northeast Campus Only
+EDUC.T001.UG • Northeast Campus Only